svenax/SublimePrint/README.md

 occurrences of *printer_(a number)* from the user specific *SublimePrint.sublime-settings* and print some short text.

+If you instead always want to print on the default printer, you can set *cache_printer_names* to false in the user configuration file.
+Doing that will cause the printer list to always be generated.

 ## Install enscript

 Check whether enscript is installed already: